Summer College Programs for High Schoolers

 What other steps can students take to build relationships with teachers?

-Just as there are a number of business opportunities in college for students, there are just as many pre-business opportunities for high school students in the summers.
+Just as there are a number of business opportunities in college for students, there are just as many pre – business summer programs for high school students before the enter college.
 As early as the summer after 9th grade, students interested in business can explore this field.
 In my research, I have found that there are a few programs for rising sophomores, even more programs available to rising juniors, then rising seniors have the most opportunities for summer pre-business programs.

 The selection process for these pre-business summer programs vary.
 Some programs only require interest and a tuition deposit.
 It’s not necessarily a bad thing, because student participants can still learn a lot during the program.
 The more selective pre-business summer programs may require: